Ramgarh district: Colleges

-Culture
+Culture and heritage

 Fairs and festivals

 The major and most celebrated fairs and festivals include Diwali, Holi, Durga Puja or Navaratri, Dussehra, Ramanavami, Karam or Karma, Sarhul, Tusu, Eid, Sarsawati puja, Chhath, Makar Sankranti, and Jivitputrika or Jitiya (जिउतिया).
 Due to the presence of industry and mining activities, Vishwakarma Puja is also an important festival.
 Makar Sankranti fair at Rajrappa Mandir also attracts many people.
 Fairs are also organized during Jitiya, Karma and other festivals.

 Cuisine

 Ramgarh has a variety of foods and cuisines.
 The most well-known and common cuisine in Ramgarh includes roti (chapati) or phulka, rice or bhat, dal, sabzi or tarkari and achar (South Asian pickles).
 Dhuska and barra are popular local fast foods.
 Dhuska is made from rice and urad dal.
 Barra is also prepared using urad dal.
 Different types of flowers and leaves are used including bamboo shoots (karil), fried pumpkin flower pakora, khukri and mushroom tarkari.
 Khoya pedas of Rajrappa mandir is also a famous dry sweet.